agormp/sumt/README.md

 #### Bipartition overview

 This is the contents of the file `primates.nexus.parts`.
 Bipartitions are indicated using the "asterisk and dots" notation also used by e.g. MrBayes: Columns correspond to taxa (with column 1 = taxon 1).
 All taxa with "\*" (or ".") are in the same half of the bipartition.
-The ID column contains either a leaf name or a numerical branchID that corresponds to branch labels given in the second tree in the consensus tree file (in this case there are 5 leaves, and therfore only two internal branches).
+The ID column contains either a leaf name or a numerical branchID that corresponds to branch labels given in the second tree in the consensus tree file (in this case there are 5 leaves, and therefore only two internal branches).

 ```
 List of bipartitions: